mbh1620/3d_renderer/README.md

 This was done to help my understanding of rotation, scale and transformation matrices.

+I would like to try and rewrite this using c++ and openGL.

 In the future I would like to write a script using my lidar sensor to create an obj file that includes a point cloud of some measured data.

 Was done following these instructions: